Book of Cloud Native Services

 CIS Benchmark for Kubernetes

 Nutanix has evaluated NKE-enabled Kubernetes cluster against the CIS Kubernetes Benchmark-1.6.
 You can verify compliance through Kube Bench, an automated open-source tool available on GitHub.
-The report is available here.
+See the report CIS Benchmark for Kubernetes (requires a Nutanix account).

 Add-ons